asaikali/tanzu-spring-cloud-gateway/README.md

 2. check the version of helm you have installed using the command `helm version` this workshop has been tested with `version.BuildInfo{Version:"v3.5.0",GitCommit:"32c22239423b3b4ba6706d450bd044baffdcf9e6", GitTreeState:"dirty", GoVersion:"go1.15.6"}` earlier versions might not work.

+3. check the version of kustomize using the command `kustomize version` the workshop is tested with version 3.9.2

 ## Download Spring Cloud Gateway for Kubernetes